 This Appendix addresses the required Comprehensive Plan wastewater system plan elements.
 The majority of Saint Paul's residents and businesses are served by the municipal sanitary sewer system, which conveys wastewater to the Metropolitan Wastewater Treatment Plant, located in Saint Paul along the Mississippi River and just west of Pig's Eye Lake.
-Less than 100 households, primarily clustered in the Highwood area, rely on privately-owned and maintained septic systems, also known as individual sewage treatment systems (ISTS).
+Seventy-nine households, primarily clustered in the Highwood area, rely on privately-owned and -maintained septic or other type of individual treatment systems, collectively known as subsurface sewage treatment systems, or SSTSs.
 There are no private communal wastewater treatment systems in Saint Paul.
-The Saint Paul Legislative Code does not provide for new private communal private sewagewastewater treatment systems.
+The Saint Paul Legislative Code does not provide for new private communal wastewater treatment systems.